-The Emera Oval includes an accessible washroom, accessible parking, and wheelchair access on concrete/ice in outside lane only.
+- an accessible washroom, accessible parking and wheelchair access on the outside lane of the skating surface only

 - What are the rules and regulations for the Emera Oval?

 Participation at The Emera Oval is at your own risk.
 The Emera Oval and the Halifax Regional Municipality are not responsible for any accident, injury, loss or damage.
 Helmets are mandatory for all users.
 In the winter, children 12 years of age and under must wear a CSA approved multi-impact helmet (hockey helmet).
 During the other seasons, users must wear a multi-impact or bicycle helmet while on the concrete surface.

 Skaters may not enter the ice until the ice resurfacing is complete.
 Skaters must leave the ice promptly at the end of a session.
 Skates must be worn on ice surface at all times.
 Shoes and boots not permitted.
 Skaters should use appropriate speed during public sessions.
 During the

 - Winter: Slower skaters use outside lane.
 Faster skaters use inside lane.